-Stock options are granted by applying a valuation method to determine the grant date fair value for each stock option award.
+Stock options are granted by applying a Black-Scholes valuation model to determine the fair value on the grant date.
 Stock options are subject to a vesting period of either three or four years.
 Stock option awards typically vest in 33% or 25% annual installments on each annual anniversary of the vesting commencement date for the duration of the vesting period, and expire ten years from the grant date.
-The fair value of each option is estimated using a Black-Scholes option valuation model using the independent valuations of the Company's stock.